 - Michio Yuki, the Villain Protagonist of MW, has become this the moment he becomes Ax-Crazy by the titular chemical warfare.

 - Lucy (and to an extent most of the Diclonii) in Elfen Lied are extremely homicidal little girls.
 Not helped by an evil DNA voice telling them to kill, the power to kill people really easily, a child's undeveloped sense of right and wrong, and on top of that most of them have been locked up by the government, who have been running horrific experiments on them for the hell of it.

-- Black Butler has Ciel, an aristocrat living in Victorian London.
+- Ciel is an aristocrat living in Victorian London.
 At the mere age of 13 (he starts off 12, but turns 13 early in the series) he is the head of the household, runs a successful toy and confectioneries company, and is the "Queen's Watchdog" which sends him out on often very dangerous and frightening missions such as helping to catch Jack the Ripper.
 Personality-wise, he's bitter and jaded... but his darker view on things is because of a traumatic past experience.
 Still, he's an Improbable Age character.
-Oh, did I mention he will command his awesome butler to kill people without a second thought?
+Oh, did we mention he will command his awesome butler to kill people without a second thought?
 In the manga he's also seen drinking champagne with his guests, but that could be because of his status, the time period, and the overall culture back then which wouldn't have batted an eye at this.

 - Alois as well.
 For the whole first episode, he goes from acting completely innocent to downright crazy within a few seconds, and switches back and forth between the two personas.
 Not to mention how he acts as if he is trying to seduce any male character within five feet of him.